Digital Video and Story Telling

 MTU Single Module Certification, 5 ECTS credits at Level 7 on the National Framework of Qualifications.

 Location: MTU Crawford College of Art & Design, Sharman Crawford Street, Cork.

-- Online application will open in December for course commencing January 2022.
+- Online application is open for course commencing 25 January 2022.

 - Please note that applicants will be required to pay the course fee of €240 online if a place on a course is offered.

 - Note: You will not be charged for applying for the programme by clicking the 'apply now' button, you are only asked to pay the course fee if a place is offered to you and you wish to accept it.